Skip to main content

 Switch views

 Toggle Table and Map.
-Clicking a tract on the map filters the table to that tract.
+Clicking a tract on the map switches to the table filtered to that tract.
+The info button next to the search bar explains the benchmark methodology.

 3